mengyi-liu/cbvrp-acmmm-2018/README.md

 ## Registration

-To register for the challenge and get access to the dataset, please attach a scanned copy of the signed [Agreement form](https://github.com/mengyi-liu/cbvrp-acmmm-2018/blob/master/PARTICIPANT%20NONDISCLOSURE%20AND%20INTELLECTUAL%20PROPERTY%20AGREEMENT.pdf) and email to cbvrp-acmmm-2018@hulu.com. we will send you the download instructions within 2 working days.
+To register for the challenge and get access to the dataset, please attach a scanned copy of the signed [Agreement form](https://github.com/mengyi-liu/cbvrp-acmmm-2018/blob/master/PARTICIPANT%20NONDISCLOSURE%20AND%20INTELLECTUAL%20PROPERTY%20AGREEMENT.pdf) and email to cbvrp-acmmm-2018@hulu.com. we will send you the download instructions after the challenge data available date (Apr.
+20th, 2018).

 ## Submission